Wynnum Wolves FC: 2018 season

-On 29 May 2017, Football Queensland announced that Wolves FC had been accepted into the Football Queensland Premier League.
-The winner of this league each year will gain promotion into the NPL.
+On 29 May 2017, Football Queensland announced that Wolves FC had been accepted into the Football Queensland Premier League (FQPL).
+The winner of this league each year gains promotion into the NPL.

 In its first season in the FQPL, Wolves finished the season in 9th place on 28 points with a goal difference of -15.
 The leading goal scorer was Alejandro Pastor Martinez with 19 goals.

 2019 season

 Kerwin Jean Pierre was appointed as first grade coach to coach Wolves FC's second season in the Football Queensland Premier League replacing Mark Dykman.

+2020s

+2025 season

+In 2025 the women's team competed in the FQPL 3 League, finishing in the top four and contesting finals for the first time last.

+2026 season

+As of 2026, the women's team is playing in FQPL 3, coached by Peter Merefield, and are aiming for promotion to FQPL 2.

+As of September 2026, two Iranian women footballers who had defected from the country after the 2026 AFC Women's Asian Cup in March 2026, Fatemeh Pasandideh ("Pasand") and Atefeh Ramezanizadeh ("Ati"), are training with the Wolves team.